lakshayuppal779/WeatherSky/README.md

 1. Tap on the history icon in the custom app bar.
 2. The app will display a list of previously searched cities.
 3. Tap on any city in the list to view its weather details.
-4. Tap on + icon to add new city
+4. Tap on + icon to add new city.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributions